amine7777/katacoda-scenarios/ansible/ansible-2/step5.md

 `ansible-galaxy login`{{execute}}

-# Import a role to Ansible Galaxy
+### Import a role to Ansible Galaxy

-After bieng connected you can import your role to Ansible Galaxy platform by runing this command:
+Before importing you role to Ansible Galaxy website you need to put your role in a github repository,then after bieng connected you can import your role to Ansible Galaxy platform by runing this command:

-`ansible-galaxy role import my_awesome_role`{{execute}}
+`ansible-galaxy role import <GithubUser> my_awesome_role`

+###  Delete
 You can delete the role by executing this :

-`ansible-galaxy role delete <user>.my_awesome_role
+`ansible-galaxy role delete <GithubUser>.my_awesome_role`